 Symptoms of Coronavirus include – new, continuous cough, high temperature, loss/change of sense of taste and smell.
 If you experience any of these please leave the site as soon as possible and ensure you don’t come in to contact with other people.
 Leave a message on the site telephone, so they are aware of your departure.

-From 12 April 2021 all of our guests are required to provide Test and Trace information.
-On arriving at the campsite, you will be advised where the posters are on display and you can ‘check in’ by scanning the QR code poster displayed, using the NHS Covid-19 app.
+All of our guests are required to provide Test and Trace information.
+On arriving at the campsite, you will be advised where the posters are on display, and you can ‘check in’ by scanning the QR code poster displayed, using the NHS Covid-19 app.
 Guests will need to do this every day of their stay.

 Get the latest news & special offers delivered to your inbox